Bulky Waste Disposal Guide for Householders

 - Money saving tips & other resources for bulky waste

 For the purposes of this article, the definition of ‘Bulky waste’ for a householder is any item or material you wish to dispose of that cannot be sold or donated and that is too big for your wheelie bin.
-It covers ‘clean bulky junk’ like furniture, appliances (eg. fridge, dishwasher), bicycles, soft furnishings, mattresses, packaging materials, and bric-a-brac, and ‘messy, dirty junk’ like home improvement /DIY waste (eg. rubble, broken tiles), doors & windows, kitchen and bathroom units, fence panels, garden refuse, and old flooring.
+It covers ‘clean bulky junk’ like furniture, appliances (eg. fridge, dishwasher), bicycles, soft furnishings, carpets, mattresses, packaging materials, and bric-a-brac, and ‘messy, dirty junk’ like home improvement /DIY waste (eg. rubble, broken tiles), doors & windows, kitchen and bathroom units, fence panels, garden refuse, and old flooring.

 Slightly confusingly, the above definition differs from the one used by councils which typically excludes the ‘messy dirty junk’.
 This is because councils have a statutory obligation to receive bulky waste from householders for no charge, but this duty only extends to waste that is unrelated to home improvement, construction & demolition work.
 Councils refer to the latter type of waste as ‘trade waste’.
 Council dumps generally do not accept trade waste.
 It needs to be disposed of at commercial waste facilities who charge companies by weight to do so.
 More details on this definition confusion can be found on the WRAP website.